 The Basic Allowance for Housing (BAH) is one of the most important military service allowances available.
 Its purpose is to offset the cost of housing for active service members who are not provided with government living facilities.
-Use of the military BAH is not limited to renting, and many service members put the income towards a home loan.
-In some situations, military housing allowance can cover the entirety of a monthly VA loan payment.
+The use of the military BAH is not limited to renting, and many service members put the income towards a home loan.
+In some situations, a military housing allowance can cover the entirety of a monthly VA loan payment.

 Learn how you can put your BAH toward your VA loan and make your homeownership goals a reality while active duty.

 How Much Military Housing Allowance Can I Get?

 The amount of BAH money you receive depends on a variety of factors, including your pay grade, location, and whether you have any dependents.
 If you live in a high cost-of-living area, you’ll receive significantly more BAH than those in low-cost areas, and this money can go toward VA loan payments, insurance, and utilities.
 A BAH Calculator like this one can be used to determine your specific housing allowance based on your pay grade and duty zip code (not where the residence is).